Skip to content

 Learn More

-I am Fighting for safe community
+I am Fighting for Public Safety

 I am fighting for safe communities because safety is personal.
 I see roads in disrepair, streetlights unmaintained, and parks neglected—creating daily dangers for families, seniors, and children.
 In Prince George’s County, over 20% of streets are rated in poor condition, and 35% of residents feel unsafe walking in their neighborhoods at night.
 This neglect sends the message that certain communities don’t matter—and that’s unacceptable.